 Taxis in Croatia are widespread, and you should have no problem finding one in the major cities.
 Prices are (at least in theory) on the meter, but it always makes sense to

 Prices are generally reasonably affordable in the big cities, but things can change in more remote areas.
 Taking a taxi from the ferry in Stari Grad to Hvar Town, for example, will set you back 300 kuna, or more (about 40 euro).
 The further from civilisation you go, the less likely there will be a meter.
-ANd so the more necessary it is to agree the fee in advance.
+And so the more necessary it is to agree on the fee in advance.

 As elsewhere in the world, taxi drivers do not have the best reputation in Croatia.
 The arrival of Uber in the market did little to change that.
 The reaction to this new competition from the global ride-share app by taxi drivers, particularly in Zagreb, was vocal and at times violent.